 The 2005 Walden-Media film rectified this, even giving the girls minor but pivotal roles at the battle's very end.

-In Yahtzee Croshaw's (currently) only book, Mogworld, this happens twice, for exactly the same reason each time... the main character, Jim, intentionally walks away from the horde of invaders threatening the mage's school where he's studying, and watches it from afar/death...
+In Yahtzee Croshaw's first book, Mogworld, this happens twice, for exactly the same reason each time... the main character, Jim, intentionally walks away from the horde of invaders threatening the mage's school where he's studying, and watches it from afar/death...

 Gordon Korman's Losing Joe's Place averts and plays it straight in the same chapter.
 The three main characters see fellow roommate Rootbeer decimate six pro wrestlers one by one in an exhibition, only to have all six gang up on them in the parking lot later, As this fight is about to begin, the narrator is knocked out, only to come to and see all six wrestlers beaten and spread out across the pavement.
 One friend says, "It was like the end of the world, and you missed it!" while Rootbeer just says, "Those guys - they had bad luck."